GouravKr128/Stream_Processing_Pipeline_with_SCD_Type_2_Implementation/README.md

 1. Data Generation
    - Streaming data is generated programmatically using a custom Python producer.
    - The python producer utilizes Faker library to generate hospital admission record like patient IDs, departments (ICU, Oncology, etc.), admission/discharge timestamps etc.
+   - The simulator intentionally injects "dirty data" (roughly 5% of records) like invalid ages, invalid admission timestamps to test the pipeline's robustness
    - These events are streamed to Azure Event Hubs using the Kafka protocol.

 2. Data Ingestion (Bronze Layer)